viamrobotics/docs/docs/how-tos/image-data.md

 Use the name of the camera you configured in the first part of this guide as the `"camera"` to pull images from, and select the name of the vision service you just configured as your `"vision"` service.
 Then add all or some of the labels your ML model uses as classifications or detections in `"classifications"` or `"objects"`.

-For example, if you are using the `EfficientDet-COCO` model, you could use a configuration like the following to only capture images when a person is detected in your camera stream.
+For example, if you are using the `EfficientDet-COCO` model, you could use a configuration like the following to only capture images when a person is detected with more than 60% confidence in your camera stream.
-You can also add a time window to capture data in right before a detection, so as to, for example, capture the 3 seconds before a person appeared in the stream.

 ```json {class="line-numbers linkable-line-numbers"}
 {